 It’s not a surprise that most pickleball courts are made from the same materials as basketball and tennis courts, which includes concrete, asphalt, and snap-together tiles.
 There can also be other products added to the court to make it a better playable surface, such as padding.

 Concrete is one of the most popular pickleball court materials because of its affordability and durability.
-All the contractors will need to do is lay a surface of the concrete in the desired area and grade it for proper drainage.
+All the contractors will have to do is lay the surface in the desired area and grade it for proper drainage.
 After this is complete, they can finish the surface with your chosen paint and lines.

 Asphalt is another affordable and convenient solution for your pickleball court; however, it also comes with a little bit of extra upkeep.
-Depending on the quality of the land, a layer of concrete will need to be put down, and then asphalt will be sprayed on top.
+Depending on the quality of the land, a layer of concrete will be put down, and then it will be sprayed on top.

 - Plastic Tiles